wayfair-incubator/react-focus-bounder/README.md

 - `firstElementIndex` - An optional index of the first focusable element.
 Default `0`.
 - `focusTimeoutDelay` - An optional timeout to wait for the element to be fully visible.
 Default `0`.
+- `isEnabled` - An optional property to enable or disable this component functionality.
+Default `true`.

 ## Roadmap